RasenGUY/fact-check/docs/architecture.md

     """
     Unified adapter for all LLM calls via OpenRouter.

-    Pattern from seo-acg: Single adapter with retry logic and structured output support.
+    Single adapter with retry logic
+    and structured output support.
     """